stelzinga/MF/MGT_80.Tools.md

 Establishing plans becomes quickly very difficult.
 For example a company operating across 2 countries with 3 different floors in each country, with 20 User Apps and 20 Server Apps with provision of 20 Supplier services with 3 different Stress Levels and assuming that 200 Staff operate across those 2 Countries.

+### Data
+So far little has been mentioned about Data.
+Data is assumed to be included in Server Apps in the Conceptual Framework.
+This is practically correct: the Data used by User Apps is available on Server Apps.
+However, Data driven Companies need to consider Data *corruption*.
+That is to say, the infrastructure and software that use that Data function as BAU but the Data itself is (partially) missing and/or the content has been incorrectly updated.
+As such, Companies often make, and keep, of copy of their Data, potentially at a secured location, at frequent intervals to be able to put back a *last known correct* version of the Data on the Server Apps.
+A copy kept for a certain time are called *backup*.

+### Urgency
+So far the conceptual framework has not discussed the desirable speed at which recovery should or can be achieved.
+There are various metrics used in BCM to establish the time a Recovery can take before Operations continue.
+Two recurring terms are RTO and RPO.
+Recovery Time Objective is the desired *timespan* within which a Component is recovered.
+Recovery Point Objective states the *point in time* in from which Data needs to be available for Operations to continue without noticeable impact.
+Practically speaking, RPO deals with how frequent backups of Data are made, how long backups take.
+RTO deals with how long it takes to switch to a secondary component including putting back a backup.
+Shorter RTOs and tight RPOs mean that the Recovery Processes need to be more optimal, which comes at a Cost (see below).

 ### Testing
 The assessment of the Scenarios, Analysis of the Scenario impacts and planned Decisions to remediate the impacts remains theoretic.
-In order for a Company's Management to be confident that the Recovery Plan could work, it has to be tested, and this needs to be done frequently given that the Operational setup of most companies changes.
+In order for a Company's Management to be confident that the Recovery Plan could work, it has to be tested, and this needs to be done frequently given the Operational setup of most companies changes.

 ### Further Considerations
 As mentioned before, more granular Stress Levels of availability (or unavailability) can be devised e.g., 10%, 20% available etc., but that does not change the approach discussed here.
 In addition, although theoretically granularity may give an illusion of accuracy, the practicality of such granular Stress Levels remains is doubtful.

 No consideration was given to Staff.
 In the above framework, Staff is deemed available a a single resilient level as opposed to for example User Apps which can have a primary and secondary instance.
 However, in reality, the availability of Staff may not be guaranteed.
 Typical Scenarios could be severe Pandemics or War in which Staff can be affected up to no availability.
+For Companies with Offices in several Countries it may be considered to have cross-country resilience with the Staff performing Operations split across different Countries.
+This potentially brings its own challenges and thus Cost.

+The above model uses a dual approach of recovery i.e., Primary and Secondary.
+It is of course possible to have further resilience by adding a third level or Tertiary Components.

+The above assumes the Company decides on how whether they will be able to recover and how urgent this recovery is.
+However, depending on the Sector a Company operates in, rules and regulations may require various aspects of the Company's resilience.
+This is typically the case for Banks, which are deemed to uphold the economy on a Country for example.

+### Cost
 No Consideration was given to Cost.
 The framework presented above looks merely at how to look at the problem of Business Continuity, not at which cost this can be achieved.
 Obviously, the more resilient a company becomes the more it is likely to Cost.
-Not just in terms of the purchase of Secondary Components, but also the cost of the BCM Staff to maintain the framework up to date.
+Not just in terms of the purchase of Secondary Components, but also the cost of the BCM Staff to maintain the framework up to date, the cost of maintaining potentially many backups of Data secured, the Cost of optimising the Recovery Process -which may include purchase of better Sub-Components- to make it faster, etc.

-The above model uses a dual approach of recovery i.e., Primary and Secondary.
-It is of course possible to have further resilience by adding a third level or Tertiary Components.
 ________________________________________
 ## Trends (Framework)
 One way to obtain notably Market Intel is by subscribing to or following on the internet Trend related persons, institutions or companies (Trend Entities).
 As part of the default Routines, see [## Objective Definition] there should be one Routines reflecting a recurring spending of time in obtaining Market Intel through trend entities.